 As well as plenty of gin to sample from numerous brands, there’s also food and music, the latter courtesy of various DJs.
 The Gin Festival shares some facilities with its rum cousin (such as the pop-up kitchen).

 2020 dates and tickets

 As mentioned before, tickets to each festival get you entrance, tasting vouchers, and a free glass.
-Available online (see below for links), they may sell out fast.
-There may also be a few tickets available on each day at the events themselves, as well.
+Buy them as soon as they become available online (see below for links); combination tickets for both festivals tend to sell out fast.
+There may also be a few tickets available on each day at the events themselves.

 How to get to the festivals

 The Ottakringer Brauerei (Ottakringer brewery) site is picking up a reputation as an excellent event location: it also hosts a long summer beer festival, for example.

 Subway: Take the U3 to its final station (Ottakring) and walk down (or jump on the nearby 44 tram)